Efficiency Of Soil Blocks

 The Soil Blocker

 The soil blocker itself is a simple, although specialized tool.
 I paid about $30 for the Ladbrooke Mini 4 Soil Blocker, and it seems sturdy enough to last a very long time (I’ve made about 1000 blocks with it so far, with no problems and no signs of wear).
-Soil blocking mix, the stuff used to make the blocks, is also specialized; but can be purchased for about the same price as potting mix or you can make your own using a proven “recipe.”
+Soil blocking mix is also specialized, but can be purchased for about the same price as potting mix or you can make your own using a proven “recipe.”
 Either way, the cost is similar to what you would pay for any decent seed starting or potting mix.

 The time commitment for making the blocks is a little more than putting soil into seed trays, or about the same as filling individual pots.
 The benefit here is that you make four pre-watered units at a time with the blocker, whereas potting soil may be very dry at the outset and can take extra time to thoroughly moisten initially.
 As a point of reference: I usually do 100 blocks at a time, and it takes about a half hour from the time I dump the blocking mix into the bin before adding water, until the blocks are sitting, seeded, under the lights on the growing rack.